tarunprasad45/data-science-projects/README.md

 #### Key Insights
 - Gold customers spend **~3× more than Bronze**
 - Only **35% customers satisfied → retention risk**
-- Identified 3 segments:
+- Identified 3 segments: High Value, Occasional, At Risk
-  - High Value
-  - Occasional
-  - At Risk

 ---